Local Market Report

 (there is no national real estate market)

-The report above is prepared monthly from David's independent research for his clients.
+The report above is prepared from David's independent research for his clients.
 It is based on contracts entered, but the rest of the world tracks closings, which means the news is always old news.
 David's report does not contain important data for macro-economists, is not tailored for a TV audience, includes no national data, and is not prepared by the computer weenies at the MLS.
 Click this link to learn how this report is prepared and why it is the best available anywhere!
-Raw data is available on request for any month, 1990 to present.

 1. The market index represents the months supply of resale homes and measures the ratio of home buyers to home sellers.
-Below 1.5 is a hot sellers' market; 1.5 to 3.0 is a (normal) sellers' market; 3.0 to 5.0 is a neutral market; above 5.0 is a buyers' market.
+Below 1.5 is a hot sellers' market; 1.5 to 3.0 is a normal sellers' market; 3.0 to 5.0 is a neutral market; above 5.0 is a buyers' market.

 2. Northern Virginia: Alexandria, Arlington County, and Fairfax County (including Fairfax City and Falls Church City).

 Your Friend in Real Estate, LLC

 * Copyright © David Rathgeber *